 Illegal use of a trademark may also lead to criminal proceedings, but only in the event of substantial damage being caused to the trademark owner, or if the trademark infringement is repeated.
 The typical statutory criminal sanctions are (1) a criminal fine, (2) forced labour, (3) correctional work or (4) imprisonment.
 In the course of criminal procedures, the trademark owner is also entitled to file a civil lawsuit to recover damages.
 The total duration of criminal proceedings is usually hard to predict, although the approximate timing is one to two years, unless the decision of the first instance court is appealed by the infringer.
 In practice, criminal procedures are applied against large-scale or gross infringers who are manufacturing and distributing counterfeit goods in large quantities all over the country.

 The Plenum of the Russian Supreme Court with its Resolution No. 10 of 23 April 2019 set new clarifications on enforcement of the Russian Civil Code Part IV.
 The new clarifications are consolidation of the most important positions in judicial practice.
 Trademark law provisions are also analysed in the clarifications.
 The new judicial practice of lower courts is expected to reflect the clarifications of the Supreme Court.

-Discussions are ongoing with the aim of reconsidering the parallel import prohibition within the Eurasian Economic Union.
+Discussions are ongoing with the aim of reconsidering the parallel import prohibition within the EAEU.
 Currently, the regional principle of trademark exhaustion is applied.